-The success of our business depends on our ability to continue to attract and retain customers of, and contributors to, our online platform and marketplace for creative content in a cost-efficient manner.
-If customers reduce or cease their spending with us, or if content contributors reduce or end their participation in our marketplace, our business will be harmed.
+The success of our business depends on our ability to continue to attract and retain customers of, and contributors to, our creative platform in a cost-efficient manner.
+If customers reduce or cease their spending with us, or if content contributors reduce or end their participation on our platform, our business will be harmed.

-The continued use of our platform by customers and contributors is critical to our success.
-Our future performance largely depends on our ability to attract new, and retain existing, contributors and paying customers.
-We benefit from significant network effects: our growing audience of paying users attracts more content from contributors, which increases our content selection and in turn attracts additional paying customers, and therefore, we must regularly grow our customer base.
-Further, we must also ensure that our current customers remain active purchasers of our products given that the majority of our revenue is derived from customers who have purchased with us in the past.
-Our ability to attract new customers and contributors, and to incentivize our customers to continue purchasing our products and our contributors to add new content to our marketplace depends on several factors, including:
+The continued use of our creative platform by customers and contributors is critical to our success.
+Our future performance largely depends on our ability to attract new, and retain existing, paying customers and contributors.
+The majority of our revenue is derived from customers who have purchased from us in the past.
+Our ability to attract new customers and contributors, and to incentivize our customers to continue purchasing our products and our contributors to add new content to our platform depends on several factors, including:

-- the scope of content available for licensing; - the effectiveness of our marketing efforts; - the features and functionality of our platform; - our current products and services and ability to expand our offerings; - our customers' and contributors' user experience in using our platform; and - · the quality and accuracy of our search algorithms.
+- the scope of content available for licensing; - the effectiveness of our marketing efforts; - the features and functionality of our platform; - our current products and services and ability to expand our offerings; - our customers' and contributors' experience in using our platform; and - the quality and accuracy of our search algorithms.

 We spend a significant amount on marketing activities to acquire new customers and retain and engage existing customers, and we expect our marketing expenses to continue to account for a significant portion of our operating expenses.
-For example, in 2017, 2016 and 2015 our advertising costs, which have historically been the most significant component of our marketing expenses, were approximately \$76.6 million, \$64.9 million and \$53.0 million, respectively.
+For example, in 2018, 2017 and 2016 our advertising costs, which have historically been the most significant component of our marketing expenses, were approximately \$91.5 million, \$76.6 million and \$64.9 million, respectively.
 If our marketing activities prove less successful than anticipated in attracting new customers or retaining existing customers, we may not be able to recover our marketing spend, we may not acquire new customers or our cost to acquire new customers may increase, and our existing customers may reduce the frequency or size of their purchases from us.
 Further, a significant portion of our marketing spend consists of search engine marketing and a major search engine operator could change its algorithms in a manner that negatively affects our paid or non-paid search ranking, and competitive dynamics could impact the effectiveness of search engine marketing or search engine optimization.
 If our marketing efforts to attract new paying customers or retain existing paying customers are not successful, we may not accomplish cost-effective acquisition of customers.